SIMOLANT 03/2025

 - Verification of the Clausius-Clapeyron equation

-- Line tension ("surface tension" in 2D)
+- Line tension ("surface tension" in 2D), contact angle

 - Dependence of the line tension on temperature and the total line tension (surface enthalpy)